Course Catalog

 5 units

 Special topics in thought and language are examined from the perspectives of cognitive science.
 Particular attention given to embodied experience and higher-order cognition.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 May be repeated for credit.

 PSYC 230